-Vehumet likes it when you kill living beings, you kill the undead, you kill demons and you kill holy beings and you destroy nonliving beings.
+Vehumet likes it when you kill living beings, you destroy the undead, you kill demons, you kill holy beings and you destroy nonliving beings.

 - Forgetting them.
 Piety slowly falls over time (about 1 every 340 turns), and you are excommunicated if it falls to 0.

 Piety level -: "Sorcerer's Apprentice"